-- The temple of Bel: It was for the Palmyrenes what Zeus was for the Greeks.
-Its temple is the largest and most majestic building in Palmyra, a unique example of fusion between Greco-Roman and oriental-inspired architecture. - The theater and the big colonnade: It crosses the city on more than one kilometer by which the caravans arriving from the desert passed. - Tombs: including tombs towers, tombs dug tombs temples or individual tombs. - Back to Damascus Dinner and overnight at the hotel.
+- The temple of Bel: It was for the Palmyrens what Zeus was for the Greeks.
+Its temple is the largest and most majestic building in Palmyra, a unique example of fusion between Greco-Roman and oriental-inspired architecture. - The theater and the big colonnade: It crosses the city on more than one kilometer by which the caravans arriving from the desert passed by. - Tombs: including towers tombs, tombs underground, Temple tombs and individual tombs. - Back to Damascus Dinner and overnight at the hotel.